viadee/vPAV/docs/DmnTaskChecker.md

 ## Error messages
 **business rule task with dmn implementation without a decision ref**

-_This message indicates that no decision reference tgt a DMN file was found._
+_This message indicates that no decision reference to a DMN file was found._

 ## Examples